Building Relatives and Advancing Opportunities

 Strengthening Home Fires

-In January 2023, Miskanawah launched Strengthening Home Fires (SHF), a new Scattered Site Supportive Housing program that will support Indigenous youth to identify, access, secure, and maintain housing.
+Strengthening Home Fires is a new housing program that supports Indigenous youth to identify, access, secure, and maintain housing.

 Land-Based Healing